 An email will not be delivered if either Mailtrap or the recipient’s mailbox provider rejects a message at any stage.

 Mailtrap will reject an email if a recipient is on a suppression list for a given domain.
 Recipients end up there when:

 - they unsubscribe.

 - a hard bounce is recorded - usually because an email address doesn’t exist or doesn’t accept emails from your domain.

 When either of these happens, Mailtrap will no longer send emails to such recipients from this domain.

-On top of that, an email can be rejected on the recipient’s end for many different reasons:
+On top of that, an email can be rejected on recipient’s end for various reasons: